skrtbhtngr/presto/code/README.md

 `conf/` contains sample configuration files for workload generation tool

-`results/` contains the results (csv files + graph plots) for 3 workloads used in experiments

-`traces/` contains all the block I/O traces used in the project (the workload dataset)

 `main.cc` contains the driver function and `util.h` has some configurable parameters defined.

 Refer to the Stage II report in `/mtpdocs` for design of the cache and hashmaps.